ammolytics/projects/trickler/README.md

 The Mobile app for this project uses the [Flutter framework](https://flutter.dev/).
 The code can be found in the [`mobile/`](https://github.com/ammolytics/projects/blob/develop/trickler/mobile/) directory.

-The Controller is a [NodeJS (`v12.x`)](https://nodejs.org/docs/latest-v12.x/api/) application which reads from the scale's serial port and controls the trickler.
+The Controller is a [Python (`v3.7`)](https://docs.python.org/3.7/) application which reads from the scale's serial port and controls the trickler.
 It was designed to be run on a Raspberry Pi Zero W. The code can be found in the [`peripheral/`](https://github.com/ammolytics/projects/blob/develop/trickler/peripheral/) directory.

 ## Hardware